-In line with auditing standards, as part of our consideration of the College's governance arrangements this year, we have written to the College Audit Committee to confirm how those charged with governance ensure oversight of management and appropriate governance arrangements are in place.
-This is not reflective of specific risks identified at the College but rather in line with our process to periodically make formal inquiries beyond standard management meetings and representations.
-We understand the College Audit Committee will consider our inquiry at the June Audit Committee and respond accordingly.
+In line with auditing standards, as part of our consideration of the College's governance arrangements this year, we have written to the College's Audit Committee to confirm how those charge with governance ensure oversight of management and appropriate governance arrangements are in place, This is not reflective of specific risks identified at the College but rather in line with our process to periodically make formal inquiries beyond standard management meetings and representations.
+We understand the College Audit Committee will consider our inquiry at the next committee meeting and will reply accordingly.
+We are happy to discuss this matter further with those charged with governance.